Bilhorod-Dnistrovskyi: Romanian rule

 During the interwar period, the Romanian administration transformed Cetatea-Albă into an important administrative and cultural center of Greater Romania.
 The city was modernized through the restoration of historic buildings and the construction of new ones in modern styles, such as Neoromanian and Neoclassical.
 Infrastructure works were carried out, including street paving, the construction of bridges and roads, as well as the development of parks and recreational areas.

 Urban development plans included the creation of new neighborhoods and improvements to infrastructure, making the city more functional and pleasant for its inhabitants.

+During the Interwar period the city was a centre of Ukrainian cultural life in Southern Bessarabia.
+In 1941 among 37,000 inhabitants 37% identified as ethnic Ukrainians.
+In 1936 a Prosvita society was established in the city.